scalameta/scalameta/semanticdb/semanticdb/specification.md

     original source.
   * static members secondly, following the same order as they appear in the original source
-* A Java class maps to a single symbol with type `ClassInfoType` including all static and non-static members.
+* A Java class maps to a single symbol with type `ClassSignature` including all static and non-static members.
 This departs from the Scala compiler internal representation of Java classes where non-static members are grouped under a `CLASS` symbol and static members are grouped under an `OBJECT` symbol.